Doorways to the State Supreme Court Chamber, Austin, Texas via The Library of Congress.

 Law, Religion, and The Johnson Amendment

-Our panel of experts will examine the scope and limits of religious political endorsements under these new rules and address the following questions:
+Our panel of experts examined the scope and limits of religious political endorsements under these new rules and address the following questions:

 - Should religious organizations be permitted to make political endorsements?